meganmehta/ar-knickknacks/README.md

 click `Window` -> `Vuforia Configuration` and paste the key.

 Once Vuforia has been configured and you have your physical cubes, you should be ready to run everything.
 Click the `Play` button in the center within Unity to run the application.
-After that, you should see the cubes.
+Hold up the physical cubes to the webcam, and you should see the digital cubes pop up.
 It should look something like this...

 <img width="401" alt="image1" src="https://user-images.githubusercontent.com/29783726/191116021-f4cd7a9b-7920-4e66-9a71-7bc06a0438c9.png">